 What colors are greyhounds?

-Despite the name, greyhounds have coats of various colours including white, black, brindle, fawn and what is known as ‘blue’ and ‘red’.
+Despite the name, greyhounds have coats of various colors including white, black, brindle, fawn and what is known as ‘blue’ and ‘red’.

 Do greyhounds make good family pets?